ABOUT

 OPPORTUNITIES

-I’m currently open to mid-to-senior level program manager roles in New York, Spain, or fully remote.
+I’m currently open to senior-level program manager and director roles in New York, Spain, or fully remote.

-I’m particularly interested in sustainable development, landscape design, and environmental conservation opportunities where I can translate interdisciplinary ideas into operational programs, partnerships, and measurable outcomes.
+I'm particularly interested in opportunities at the intersection of sustainable development, regenerative landscapes, food systems, and environmental education, where I can translate interdisciplinary ideas into operational programs, partnerships, and measurable outcomes.

 01